People Before Profit

 People Before Profit (Pobal Seachas Brabús, PBP) is a Trotskyist political party active in the Republic of Ireland and Northern Ireland.
-PBP was first formed in October 2005 as the People Before Profit Alliance.
+It was formed in October 2005 as the People Before Profit Alliance.

 PBP supports the reunification of Ireland, though rejects the use of "unionist" and "nationalist" labels within the Northern Ireland Assembly.
 The party describes itself as eco-socialist.

-Within the Republic of Ireland, PBP makes up part of the People Before Profit–Solidarity, with its TDs sitting as part of the Independents and Smaller Parties Group.
+Within the Republic of Ireland, PBP makes up part of the People Before Profit–Solidarity electoral alliance, with its TDs sitting as part of the Independents and Smaller Parties Group.
 The parliamentary leader and national spokesperson of the party is the TD Richard Boyd Barrett, who has held the roles since October 2024.